-FAMILY NURSE PRACTITIONER (FNP), MSN DEGREE
+FAMILY NURSE PRACTITIONER (FNP), BSN to DNP DEGREE

-The Family Nurse Practitioner track is a 39 semester hour curriculum to prepare registered nurses to deliver primary health care to clients of all ages focusing on underserved people from a variety of cultures.
-The curriculum is designed for current and future missionary nurses and others interested in underserved populations.
+The Doctor of Nursing Practice (DNP) with a Family Nurse Practitioner major is a 75 semester hour curriculum to prepare registered nurses to deliver primary health care to clients of all ages focusing on diverse population and health care needs.
+The curriculum is designed to prepare experienced nurses to be primary care providers in Texas, across the United States and around the globe.
+The program is ideal for current and future missionary nurses and others interested in working with underserved populations and global health.
 Emphasis is placed on health promotion, disease prevention, management of acute and chronic illnesses, and advanced skills.
-Students have the option of completing part of their required clinical hours at an international site with missionary nurse practitioners, doctors, and faculty supervision.
+Students have the option of completing part of their required clinical hours at an international site with faculty supervision.

-The program of study conforms to educational guidelines from the Texas Board of Nursing, the National Organization of Nurse Practitioner Faculties (NONPF), and Criteria for Evaluation of Nurse practitioner Programs (NTF 2008).
-Graduates of the program are eligible to sit for national Family Nurse Practitioner certification examinations offered by the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).
+The program of study conforms to educational guidelines from the State of Texas, the American Association of Nurse Practitioners (AANP) and the National Organization of Nurse Practitioner Faculties (NONPF).
+Graduates of the program will be eligible to sit for national Family Nurse Practitioner certification examination offered by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners